MetaSys-LISBP/IsoCor/doc/faq.rst

 with strongly exotic material.

-"Where does the default values for natural abundance and mass come from?"
+Where does the default values for natural abundance and mass come from?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 From IUPAC [IUPAC2013]_.

-"Should I correct the tracer purity for my experiment?"
+Should I correct the tracer purity for my experiment?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Yes, if you know it.
 The purity of your tracer should be available from your provider of labeled compound.